 One trick way to remember the difference between “affect” and “effect” is to remember that affect starts with “A” and effect starts with “E.” As we mentioned earlier, “affect” is the Action and “effect” is the End Result.

 In other words, when we say that something affects something else, we say that it causes an effect.

-However, it’s important to remember the exceptions to this rule that we discussed above: that “effect” can be used as a verb expressing that someone brought something about (like, “he effected change at the last faculty meeting”), and that “affect” can be a noun describing an emotion, feeling, or response (like, “he had a flat affect despite the fact that it’s his birthday”).
+However, it’s important to remember the exceptions to this rule that we discussed above: that “effect” can be used as a verb to bring something about (like, “he effected change at the last faculty meeting”), and that “affect” can be a noun describing an emotion, feeling, or response.